 Skip to main content

-3. Invest in a Baby Bjorn: Investing in a Baby Bjorn is probably my favorite tip.
+Investing in a baby carrier is probably my favorite tip.
 It made traveling with an infant so much more convenient.
 There are many areas in Walt Disney World where strollers are not allowed.
 You will need to park your stroller, and if the stroller is parked, how is this little one getting around?
 You guessed it – you are carrying the little one!
-The Baby Bjorn is small and lightweight which allows you to simply hang it on the stroller until needed.
-Then, just slip on the Baby Bjorn, put the baby inside as directed, and you are ready.
+There are several brands and styles of carriers, pick the one that works for you.
 You will save your arms, free up your hands, and keep the infant steady while getting on and off rides.
 This also holds true on the buses (which is very important if you end up having to stand).
-I know the original Baby Bjorn may be a bit too warm for Florida travel, but there is a mesh version that really breathes and will not overheat your little one.
-Try it, and enjoy the freedom!
+I also felt much more secure taking my babe on rides while he was in a carrier; even those "kid" rides can be a bit bumpy at times!

-4. Bring a sleek stroller: You are definitely going to need a stroller to navigate the parks, but a sleek stroller will make it so much more enjoyable.
+You are definitely going to need a stroller to navigate the parks, but a sleek stroller will make it so much more enjoyable.
 Most parents think they need the deluxe (interpret as large) stroller to give the most comfort to the infant and convenience to the parent.
 Honestly, you do not want a large stroller in Walt Disney World.
 Sure, you will be able to store tons of stuff; however, when you need to fold-up that stroller to get on a Disney bus, you are going to have a huge problem.
 Not only will you need to hold your infant and steady your stroller, you will also need to do something with all the stuff that will not fold-up into the stroller.
-You will not need to store all that “stuff” if you “ditch the diaper bag” and use package delivery for your packages (if staying at a Walt Disney World Resort).
 Depending upon the age/abilities of your infant, you will only need a sturdy umbrella stroller (not the cheap version) or a sleek stroller that can accommodate a car seat if necessary.
 Less is more!
+Practice folding up your stroller of choice before you get to the parks (either at home, or at the resort if you are renting one through a third party.)

 This is certainly not an all-inclusive list, and only scratches the surface.
 What are some of your favorite tips for touring the parks with an infant?
-I would love to hear!
+We would love to hear!

 Comments